 When you go to the trouble of painting a bedroom, bathroom, or office in your house, you want the finished product to look its absolute best.
 One factor that is often overlooked, however, is how humidity affects your paint job.
-Humidity impacts how well paint adheres to the wall surface and how the walls will look for years to come.
+Painting in high humidity impacts how well paint adheres to the wall surface and how the walls will look for years to come.

 In all climates there are varying degrees of water vapor in the air.
 In the northeast and southern portions of the country, there is a greater amount of water vapor creating wet, humid air.
 These places are considered to have “high relative” humidity.
 As you move west and south across the country, there is less water vapor in the air, and “low relative” humidity.